Golf Without Clubs

 During those hours, people:

-- Make decisions under pressure
+- Make decisions under pressure.

-- Deal with frustration and setbacks
+- Deal with frustration and difficulties.

-- Follow rules without supervision
+- Follow rules without supervision.

 - Show patience (or lack of it)

-- Reveal competitiveness, humility, and temperament
+- Reveal competitiveness, humility, and temperament.

 And that’s why conversations about golf carry weight, even outside the course.